-Amortization of intangible assets is consistent over prior periods and represents the benefits received for using long-lived assets, which consist of intangible assets established through our acquisitions.
-We anticipate amortization of intangible assets to increase in 2018 as a result of the intangible assets recorded as part of the NPH Acquisition.
+Amortization of intangible assets represents the benefits received for using long-lived assets, which consist of intangible assets established through our acquisitions.

+Amortization of intangible assets for the year ended December 31, 2018 increased by \$22.0 million compared to the same period in 2017, primarily due to the intangible assets recorded as part of the NPH Acquisition.